UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 Notes:

-So how do we deal with this?

-How do we avoid both underfitting and overfitting?
+How do we approach this?

-First, let’s bring in our data again.

-We are using our family Canada and US cities data.
+Let’s go back to our cities data as an example.

 ---